mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 There are following parameters, that can be used to configure the test setup

+- useExternalSetup: Use an already running marathon instance instead of starting one in the test setup.
 - cwd: the working directory, used to launch processes.
   Default value is .
 - zkPort: the port where a local zookeeper is started